CDOGS

 Event Schedule

-The schedule will be posted shortly after abstract submission has closed.
-We are planning to have 2 talk sessions in the morning, followed by a short opening talk from industry before lunch.
+The 2026 schedule is posted below.
+We will have 2 talk sessions in the morning, followed by a short opening talk from industry before lunch.
 Our extended lunch break this year will be dedicated to our Sponsor Booth Networking session.
-Following this afternoon break we will welcome our Keynote Speaker, Dr. Sarah Fortune, along with 2 other talk sessions and our undergraduate poster session in the afternoon.
+Following this afternoon break we will welcome our Keynote Speaker, Dr. Eric Oliver, along with 2 other talk sessions and our undergraduate poster session in the afternoon.
 At the end of the day, we will have voting for the best presentations and prizes will be awarded to the winners.

 Session 1 Early Morning